mmiranda222/.statsuite/content/contribution/report an issue.md

 ![Gitlab Issue with label](/images/GitlabIssueLabel.png)

-If you want to fix a bug yourself, then please refer to [How to contribute](https://sis-cc.gitlab.io/dotstatsuite-documentation/contribution/how-to-contribute/).<br>
+If you want to fix a bug yourself, then please refer to the [Development guidelines](https://sis-cc.gitlab.io/dotstatsuite-documentation/contribution/development-guidelines/).<br>

 ## Writing a good issue
 When reporting a **bug**:<br>